 Governing Board action to adopt a resolution calling for an election relating to the Bond Measure.

-Either party may terminate this Agreement at any time without cause by giving thirty calendar (30) days’ advance written notice to the other party.
+Either party’s termination of this Agreement at any time without cause by giving thirty calendar (30) days’ advance written notice to the other party.

-Termination of this Agreement by P&M at any time for non-payment of any amount owed to P&M under Section 3.
+Termination of this Agreement by P&M at any time for non-payment of any amount owed to P&M under Section 3, following written notice to Client of such non-payment and at least ten (10) business days for Client to cure such non-payment.

+August 31, 2024, unless the term is first extended by mutual agreement of the parties.

 Compensation.
 In consideration for the Services to be rendered by P&M pursuant to this Agreement, Client shall pay the following fees to P&M: